oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Naming of Dynamic Security groups can be streamlined using a Naming Policy.
 The Naming Policy ensures that the groups within the environment conform to a standard and their purpose can be easily identified.

-Dynamic Security Groups Design Decisions for all agencies and implementation types.
+Dynamic Security Groups Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---